awesomeeng/awesome-stack/README.md

 # AwesomeStack

-AwesomeStack is an application stack for building enterprise ready nodejs applications.
+AwesomeStack is an application stack for building enterprise nodejs applications.
 It provides a set of libraries for delivering stable, secure, and performant applications in a fast and reliable manner.

 AwesomeStack includes...